-At the direction of the Office of Occupational Safety and Environmental Services, the Office of Campus Police Services and the Department of Residential Education and Housing perform four fire drills for each residence hall during the academic year.
+At the direction of the Office of Occupational Safety and Environmental Services, the Office of Campus Police Services and the Department of Residential Education and Housing perform four fire drills for each oncampus student housing facility during the academic year.
 Two of the drills are performed during the fall semester and two are performed during the spring semester.
 At least one drill will be held between sunset and sunrise.
-This drill schedule is in compliance with the Uniform Fire Code New Jersey edition.
-During a fire drill each residence hall room is inspected to confirm complete fire safety compliance.
+This drill schedule is in compliance with the International Fire Code New Jersey Edition 2006.
+During every fire drill each on-campus student housing facility room is inspected by the Department of Residential Education and Housing to confirm fire safety compliance.
 Residents found in violation of college policy are subject to disciplinary action through the student conduct process.